Earlobe Reshaping and Reduction for Facial Gender Confirmation

 What is Feminizing Earlobe Reduction?

-Feminizing earlobe reduction is a procedure that may be undertaken independently, or as part of more extensive facial feminization surgery to reshape masculine looking ears to make them appear more feminine.
+Feminizing earlobe reduction is a procedure that may be undertaken independently, or within a cluster of procedures that comprise facial gender confirmation surgery with the aim of reshaping masculine looking ears to make them appear more feminine.
 This procedure aesthetically enhances the appearance of the earlobes and ear cartilage, with the goal of creating an external ear that is naturally feminine-looking in proportions, contour, and appearance.

 The single most important step in feminizing an ear is crafting a smooth and natural inferior lobe border.
 Dr. Deschamps-Braly is known for his aesthetic finesse and understanding of what it takes to achieve consistent and aesthetic outcomes.

 The ideal candidate for Feminizing Earlobe Reduction